boshtannik/embedded-nano-mesh/README.md

 It spereads the packet in the way, similar to the spread of the atenuating wave in the pool.
 It means, that all near devices, that can catch the packet - cathes it.
-Then the device's router - determines if the packet is reached it's destination or has to be transitted further with decrease of `lifetime` value of the packet.
+Then the device's router - determines if the packet is reached it's destination or the packet has to be transitted further into the network with decrease of `lifetime` value.
+Lifetime is decreased only during re-transition.
-Once `lifetime` value is reached zero during routing - the packet gets destroyed by the exact device which currently routes it.
+Once `lifetime` value is reached zero during routing - the packet gets destroyed by the exact device which currently transits it.

 The packets, that were just sent by user by `send_to_exact`, `broadcast`, `send_ping_pong` or `send_with_transaction` method in the device, which performs the operation - that packets bypasses routing and are sent directly into